Feedback Integrators: Non-Asymptotic Invariance for One-Step Methods and Gain Selection under Euler Discretization: Numerical Demonstration

 Over the tested range of $h$, the splitting method incurs the highest computational cost but attains higher accuracy than feedback--integrator variants for $h > 10^{-6}$.
 In exact arithmetic, each partial flow is Hamiltonian and their symmetric composition is symplectic and time-reversible, which suppresses secular drift by making the scheme conserve a modified Hamiltonian~\cite{Hairer2006}.
 By contrast, feedback integrator applies a corrective term only after a deviation is present, so it cannot eliminate local truncation error related to local Hamiltonian flow a priori.
-However, for small $h$, particularly for $h < 10^{-4}$ in this example, the error of splitting method increases, which is a typical round--off--dominated regime.
-In contrast, feedback integrator variants do not show such degradation over the tested range of $h$.
-Splitting method cannot arrest the accumulation of floating--point round--off that scales with the number of steps, hence the upturn at very small $h$.
-However, feedback integrator counteracts deviations that would drive $x_k$ outside $\Lambda$ regardless of whether they arise from truncation or round--off, thereby suppressing error growth in this regime.

-Practical mitigations of round--off effects in symplectic integrations\textemdash{}particularly in splitting schemes\textemdash{}include~\cite{rein2015whfast}, which stabilizes the Kepler solver and coordinate transforms to remove linear energy drift and achieve Brouwer-law scaling, and \emph{lattice symplectic integrators}~\cite{earn2006symplectic}, which quantize phase space and time on an integer lattice so that the update map is exactly symplectic and invertible in finite precision.
-These approaches are integrator- and problem-specific and add nontrivial modifications.
-In contrast, feedback integrator can be layered on top of a baseline integrator with minimal modification by adding $-\alpha \nabla V(x)$ term and without specialized solvers, yielding a substantially lower implementation burden.